top of page

 The legacy of racial discrimination is clearly displayed in the culture of our local schools.

-If you just take a look at the past year, students at St Francis, Prep, FSHA, and LCHS all took it upon themselves to begin sharing dozens of quotes about their experiences with racism in our community.
+In 2020, students at St Francis High School, Flintridge Preparatory School, Flintridge Sacred Heart Academy, and La Canada High School all took it upon themselves to begin sharing dozens of quotes about their experiences with racism in our community.
 These are just a small selection of the quotes being shared by these students on social media that indicate the presence of a larger issue in which students of color continue to face discrimination and overt racism in our community while others including teachers and faculty turn a blind eye.

 inthepress.jpeg